 The artist who gave permanent, cheerful form to America's archetypal teenager, defining the look of Archie and his Riverdale gang for generations.

-Bob Montana didn't invent Archie Andrews, but he gave him his lasting face and the bustling world of Riverdale.
-Hired in his early twenties by publisher John L. Goldwater, Montana took a concept—a typical teen—and sketched him into existence with a clean, energetic line that was perfect for both comic books and newspaper strips.
-His early artwork for Archie Comics in the 1940s established the iconic visuals: Archie's carrot-top and letterman sweater, Jughead's crown-shaped hat and bottomless appetite, Betty's ponytail, and Veronica's wealth and elegance.
-Montana's real genius was in the daily newspaper strip 'Archie', which he launched and drew for over three decades until his death.
-Through that strip, he embedded these characters into the daily fabric of American life, chronicling their timeless, gentle misadventures and ensuring that his specific visual interpretation became the definitive one for millions of readers.
+Bob Montana launched and drew the daily newspaper strip 'Archie' for over three decades, embedding the characters into the daily fabric of American life.
+Hired in his early twenties by publisher John L. Goldwater, he took a concept of a typical teen and sketched him into existence with a clean, energetic line.
+His early artwork for Archie Comics in the 1940s established the visuals: Archie's carrot-top and letterman sweater, Jughead's crown-shaped hat, Betty's ponytail, and Veronica's wealth.
+Montana's specific visual interpretation became the definitive one for millions of readers.

 1901–1927